Steering a Car Techniques – How to Steer a Car

 Spinning the steering wheel

 We all develop bad habits after a period of time whilst driving.
-Allowing the steering wheel to spin on it’s own whilst straightening up is one of them.
+Allowing the steering wheel to spin on it’s own whilst straightening up (self-centering) is one of them.
 Try to avoid this during a driving test as it may appear to the examiner that you are not in full control.
 Feed the steering wheel back round using the push pull technique.
 Allowing the wheel to spin isn’t necessarily a test failure, although if consistently done, it may amount to more than three driving test minors in the same category and fail you.

 Throughout your time spent learning to drive, you may hear the term ‘dry steering’ being mentioned.
 This is the term given to the mostly unnecessary act of steering the car whilst stationary.
 Although this is unlikely to detrimentally affect your driving test, it can affect the condition of your car tyres and steering components.
 For further information and how to avoid it, see: